-The first Diversity Matters ‘The D-Word‘ session took place at ThoughtWorks earlier this week offering an opportunity to address race-related issues in the workplace, in a safe space for open and honest critical discussion.
-Participants from diverse backgrounds included industry professionals as well as students and recent graduates.
+The first Diversity Matters ‘The D-Word‘ session took place at ThoughtWorks earlier this week offering an opportunity to address race-related issues in a safe space for open and honest critical discussion.
+Participants from diverse backgrounds in various HR roles, creatives, students and recent graduates all with a common goal of addressing the necessity of diversity in the workplace.

 Kai Lutterodt, Diversity Matters founder started the #TheDWord event with a presentation about Diversity Matters and gave some examples of projects which have been impactful in addressing race matters in education.
 This led to a workshop co-facilitated by Tanya Joseph, a consultant at Thoughtbot.
 The workshop offered participants an opportunity to express their expectations as to what they would like to get out of the session.
 The two topics that surfaced were: